MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-excel-featured-tables.md

     - Measures defined on the feature table.
     - Measures defined on related tables, and implicit measures calculated from relationships.

-- Excel only displays featured tables that are stored in the new Power BI workspaces.
+- Excel only displays featured tables (*data types*) that are stored in the new Power BI workspaces.
 Featured tables stored in the classic workspaces, or My Workspace, aren't shown as data types in Excel.
 You can [upgrade classic workspaces to the new workspaces](service-upgrade-workspaces.md) in Power BI.

 The Data Types experience in Excel is similar to a lookup function.
 It takes a cell value provided by the Excel sheet, and searches for matching rows in Power BI featured tables.
 The search experience has the following behaviors: